TripurariIITM/HTML-CSS-Project/README.md

 # HTML-CSS-Project
-In this Folder all projects are available that prepare using only HTML and CSS.
+All the projects available in this folder are designed using only HTML and CSS.

+# Designed By:-
+Tripurari Kumar